 Healing ITP: My Path to Understanding and Recovery

-Posted by Mira on April 30, 2025
+Posted by Mira on April 30, 2025 in stories

 Immune Thrombocytopenia (ITP) is an autoimmune condition that causes your platelet count to drop, sometimes dangerously low.
 Before I was diagnosed, I had never even heard of it.
 When I finally was, I realized how wild and unpredictable this disease can be.
 It throws your life into a swirl—full of ups and downs like a rollercoaster.
 Because ITP is rare, it can feel isolating.
 Sometimes it seems like no one really understands what you're going through.